AdobeDocs/workfront.en/help/classic/workfront-fusion/get-started/create-a-practice-scenario.md

 If this were a scenario you would be using for real data, the last thing you would do is activate it.
 After you activate a scenario, by default, it runs every 15 minutes.
 You can change this by defining when and how often you want it to run.

-For more information about activating scenarios, see [Activate or deactivate a scenario](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).
+For more information about activating scenarios, see [Activate or deactivate a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).

-For information about schedules, see [Schedule a scenario](../../workfront-fusion/scenarios/schedule-a-scenario.md).
+For information about schedules, see [Schedule a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/schedule-a-scenario.md).